johancuda/Outdoor-bowling-vr-experience/README.md

 ## Description

 This experience tries to recreate a pleasent bowling experience in the wilderness, without the bad music, the weird scents or the unnecessary competitiveness.
-Enjoy some smooth music, relax and just throw balls at the pins !
+Enjoy some smooth music, relax and just throw some balls at the pins !

 ### Features